raghavpatnecha/Mnemosyne/README.md

 ## Features 👨‍🔬

 - Semantic Search through saved Medium Articles
-- OpenAI and Ollama integration for QnA
+- OpenAI and Ollama with Langchain integration for QnA
 - Firecrawl integration for crawling articles
 - MongoDB integration for building vector and text data store
+- Dual mode operation with StreamingStdOutCallbackHandler and AsyncIteratorCallbackHandler()
+- FastAPI and Quart support for flexible API deployment
+- Streaming responses with SSE (Server-Sent Events)

 ## Getting Started 🦄